 | Ed25519 for signing and auth | Signatures do not have a harvest problem - they are verified at the moment of signing.
 Full post-quantum signing (ML-DSA) exists in RFC 9580 but tooling support in 2026 is still thin (Thunderbird, GitHub, SSH servers).
 Ed25519 is the pragmatic choice. |

-There is one trade-off worth naming up front.
-Putting kapott@pm.me and tom.meurs@gmail.com on the same key makes it publicly provable that “kapott” and “Tom Meurs” are the same person.
-That is a feature if you want attribution.
-It is a serious bug if kapott is meant to stay pseudonymous.
-Once the public key is on a keyserver you cannot undo the link - keyservers do not forget.
-If you need a real pseudonym, use a fully separate key (scenario B at the end).
+One trade-off I want to flag before you copy any commands.
+Putting kapott@pm.me and tom.meurs@gmail.com on the same key makes it publicly provable that “kapott” and “Tom Meurs” are the same human.
+Great if you want attribution across your aliases.
+Genuinely dangerous if kapott is supposed to stay pseudonymous, because once that public key hits a keyserver the link is permanent.
+Keyservers do not forget, and you cannot ask them to.
+If you need a real pseudonym, give it its own separate key (scenario B at the end).

 Prerequisites